 - Animate the cube.
 This is the animate() method called in between updates to allow refreshing in multiplexed cubes.
 For ‘set and forget’ cubes, this method is ignored.

-Using the extensibility inherent in C++ class inheritance makes it a breeze to create hardware specific functionality around a common core.
+Using the extensibility inherent in C++ class inheritance makes it a breeze to create hardware specific functionality around a common core class.